How Cloud Hosting Will Address Three of Your Biggest Business Challenges in 2021 and Beyond

 The IT skills gap is well documented and shows no signs of being closed for organisations.
 Talent is hard to find, difficult to hold on to and is increasingly expensive as a lack of it drives up salaries and costs.
 Working alongside a cloud provider or managed services companies largely eliminated some of the headaches for organisations who can tap into a pool of knowledge when they move to the cloud.

 Cloud computing has accelerated digital transformation, but it has caused many more niche and specialist technological roles around platform expertise, cloud architecture, DevOps and security.
-This is particularly the case for organisations who are mid-sized and simply don’t have the budget to hire the skills that many of the larger well-known brands may have access to.
+This is particularly the case for organisations that are mid-sized and simply don’t have the budget to hire the skills that many of the larger well-known brands may have access to.
 Working with cloud and managed service providers allow rapid access to the right skills at the right costs to grow their organisations.

 The cloud increases security